eustasy/howtoubuntu.org/about-ubuntu/index.md

 ## [Ubuntu 20.04 LTS (Focal Fossa)]({{ '/about-ubuntu/20-04-focal-fossa' | relative_url }})
 Recommended for most users.

-### Long Term Support
-Ubuntu 20.04 Focal Fossa is a LTS release, and will be supported for 5 Years until <a href="https://wiki.ubuntu.com/Releases">April 2025</a>.
-That makes it good for people who don't want to constantly change or to have to pay for upgrades.
-It is also a solid option for business or servers that don't want to major upgrades too often.

 ## [Ubuntu 21.04 (Hirsute Hippo)]({{ '/about-ubuntu/21-04-hirsute-hippo' | relative_url }})
 Recommended for users who want the latest software and hardware support.

-### Non-LTS Release
-Ubuntu 21.04 Hirsute Hippo is _not_ an LTS release, and as such will only be supported until <a href="https://wiki.ubuntu.com/Releases">January 2022</a>.
-It will be replaced by Ubuntu 21.10 Impish Indri the preceding October, in 2021.
-This means a user of the non-LTS release has to upgrade approximately every six months to keep in line with security updates.

 ## [Ubuntu 18.04 LTS (Bionic Beaver)](https://releases.ubuntu.com/18.04.5/)
 No longer generally recommended.